zmike/zmike.github.io/_posts/2022-09-16-meatballs.md

 44854
 ```

 Does that seem like a good number?
 Something reasonable for the ancestor of all Mesa Vulkan drivers?
-Let's check out a flamegraph.
+Let's check out a flamegraph, just for the sake of this is my blog and I'm gonna do it whether you want me to or not.

 [![perf.png]({{site.url}}/assets/meatballs/perf.png)]({{site.url}}/assets/meatballs/perf.png)